cronvel/tea-time/documentation.md

 ## Specific *Tea Time!* features:

 * Many reporters can be used at once, just using multiple `--reporter` options in the CLI
+* Run browser tests directly from the CLI!
+So you can script browser tests as well!
+This example will grab all test in the `test` directory and build a browser version of them using [Browserify](https://www.npmjs.com/package/browserify), create a HTML target file, open it using Firefox, run the test in Firefox while reporting anything to Tea Time (using websocket behind the scene).

+    `tea-time test/*js --html test/all.html --browserify --browser firefox`

+  ... or use the shorthand:

+    `tea-time test/*js --bb firefox`

 * Better test isolation, mocha (v2.5.3 ATM) would fail to run this test properly:

     ```